tomaszgy/configuration/playbooks/roles/jenkins_analytics/README.md

 Each credential has an unique id.
-A given credential is identified by its id, and that id can be used by a task to reference a the credential.
+A given credential is identified by its id, and that id can be used by a task to reference the credential.

 Examples of credentials variables: